CAC Payback Period: Formula, Benchmarks, and SaaS Examples

 Example: €3,000 in ad spend + €500 in tools + €0 in sales salaries (solo founder) = €3,500.
 Acquired 14 customers.
 CAC = €3,500 / 14 = €250.

 Note for solo founders: include your time cost at a reasonable hourly rate.
-Many solo founders undercount CAC by ignoring their own time.
-If you spend 20 hours/month on content and you value your time at €75/hr, that’s €1,500/month in hidden CAC.
+Many solo founders undercount CAC by ignoring their own time, and the CAC payback period they compute is fiction as a result.
+If you spend 20 hours/month on content and you value your time at €75/hr, that’s €1,500/month in hidden CAC — and hidden CAC always extends payback beyond what your spreadsheet shows.

 CAC Payback Period is the number of months required to recover the cost of acquiring a customer through their recurring revenue.